-The only way I have ever sold crafts online is through a Facebook album since I tend to knit for pleasure only and just need to earn enough money to keep me in therapy (aka yarn 🙂 ).
-However, if you want to break into earning a side income or even a full time income from your crafting talents here are two platforms you can try.
+The only way I have ever sold crafts online as through a Facebook album since I tend to knit for pleasure only and just need to earn enough money to keep me in therapy (aka yarn 🙂 ).
+However, if you want to break into earning a side income or even a full-time income from your crafting talents here are two platforms you can try.

 Etsy is a large market place of crafters.
 It offers low fees and a huge network of other sellers that you can learn from.

 I once spent a few hours reading a book about selling on Etsy.
 I found it very informative and it almost made me want to make the plunge–except I don’t have time to blog and sell on Etsy at the same time, so I chose to focus on blogging.

 Unfortunately, the book is no longer in print but if you are looking for great advice on creating a thriving business on Etsy, or any home business really, check out Brilliant Business Moms, who chat and write about Etsy business often.